top of page

 Our History

-Louisiana has 52 bayous, multiple swamps, and 300 miles of coastal marshes that are great for fishing, viewing wildlife, boating, canoeing, and photography.
+• Louisiana has 52 bayous, multiple swamps, and 300 miles (1 million acres) of coastal marshes that are great for fishing, viewing wildlife, boating, and photographing.
+(I grew up in the coastal wetlands)

 Thank you,